JudeJiwoo/nmt/readme.md

 ```

 ## Acknowledgments
+The main decoder (first decoder of the Nested Architecture) is based on the [x-transformers](https://github.com/lucidrains/x-transformers) library developed by [lucidrains](https://github.com/lucidrains).

 This research was supported by the National R&D Program through the National Research Foundation of Korea (NRF) funded by the Korean Government (MSIT) (RS2023-00252944, Korean Traditional Gagok Generation Using Deep Learning).